 Delayed puberty is absence of sexual maturation at the expected time.
 Diagnosis is by measurement of gonadal hormones (testosterone and/or estradiol), luteinizing hormone, and follicle-stimulating hormone; imaging studies; and genetic testing.
 Treatment, when necessary, usually involves specific hormone replacement.

-(See also puberty in males, puberty in females, and constitutional delay of puberty.)
+(See also puberty in males and puberty in females.)

 Symptoms and Signs of Delayed Puberty

 Adolescents with delayed puberty may be teased or bullied, and often need help in coping with and managing social concerns.
-Although adolescents are typically uncomfortable about being different from their peers, boys are more likely than girls to feel psychologic stress and embarrassment resulting from short stature and delayed puberty.
+Boys are more likely than girls to feel psychological stress and embarrassment because of short stature and delayed puberty, but both boys and girls may perceive an effect on school and social performance.

 Прояви можливих причин затриманого статевого дозрівання